Need help dealing with violent or distressing online content? Learn more

 Warning

 Remember, your safety is the most important thing.
-If an abusive person learns that you are seeking resources and information, their abusive behaviour may get worse.
+If an abusive person finds out that you are looking for resources and information, their abusive behaviour may get worse.
+Talk to a counselling service if you need more support.